 Air pollution poses both short-term and long-term health risks.
 Short-term exposure can lead to irritation of the eyes, nose, and throat, coughing, sneezing, and shortness of breath.
 Long-term exposure, on the other hand, is far more serious and can result in chronic respiratory diseases, heart disease, and lung cancer.

-Avez-vous vu cela : How does stress impact digestive health?
+Avez-vous vu cela : How to improve bone density naturally?

 The connection between air pollution and lung disease is well established.
 Pollutants in the air can damage lung tissue and lead to respiratory diseases such as asthma, bronchitis, and chronic obstructive pulmonary disease (COPD).